philrandal/checkmk_update/README.md

 [PACKAGE]: ../../raw/master/mkp/checkmk_update-0.3.2-20240924.mkp "checkmk_update-0.3.2-20240924.mkp"
 # Checkmk update

 This plugin monitors the update status of your CMK sites and your CMK appliance firmware.
-The plugin reads it's data once a day form the Checkmk download page (**https://download.checkmk.com/stable_downloads.json**).
+The plugin reads its data once a day form the Checkmk download page (**https://download.checkmk.com/stable_downloads.json**).

 THX to Baris Leenders for providing the data as JSON download and Martin Hirschvogel for supporting the development of this plugin (both from tribe29).